8 Common Etsy Issues And The Solutions You Need

 how to handle rising tariffs on etsy orders

 Etsy sellers who ship internationally may soon face higher costs due to changes in tariff rules.
-The U.S. is ending the “de minimis” rule, which allowed low-cost imports to enter duty-free.
+The US is continuing to suspend the “de minimis” rule, which allowed low-cost imports to enter duty-free.
 This means many items under $800 may now be taxed, affecting both sellers and buyers.

 To avoid surprises, sellers should update product pricing, clearly label countries of origin, and stay informed about customs rules.
 Focusing more on domestic markets or bulk shipping options can also help reduce the impact of these new international shipping costs.